 Get Creative with Character Trait Clusters

-If your devices have cameras, be sure to use the camera on Wixie’s Library panel to capture their image.
+The Mother's Bloom makes for a beautiful Mother's Day project.
+If your devices have cameras, be sure to use the camera in the Image dialog to capture their image.
 You can even have them record a special message and share the project URL as an electronic Mother’s Day card.

 Since most students will use words like kind, helpful, and loving to describe their mothers, this is a great project to help students move from recalling only physical characteristics to describing the personality and behavior of the characters they are reading about.